HGTS-Former: Hierarchical HyperGraph Transformer for Multivariate Time Series Analysis: Abstract

 \section{Abstract}

 Multivariate time series analysis has long been one of the key research topics in the field of artificial intelligence.
 However, analyzing complex time series data remains a challenging and unresolved problem due to its high dimensionality, dynamic nature, and complex interactions among variables.
-Inspired by the strong structural modeling capability of hypergraphs, this paper proposes a novel hypergraph-based time series transformer backbone network, termed HGTS-Former, to address the multivariate coupling in time series data.
+Inspired by the strong structural modeling capability of hypergraphs, this paper proposes a novel hypergraph-based time series Transformer backbone network, termed HGTS-Former, to address the multivariate coupling in time series data.
 Specifically, given the multivariate time series signal, we first normalize and embed each patch into tokens.
 Then, we adopt the multi-head self-attention to enhance the temporal representation of each patch.
 The hierarchical hypergraphs are constructed to aggregate the temporal patterns within each channel and fine-grained relations between different variables.
 After that, we convert the hyperedge into node features through the EdgeToNode module and adopt the feed-forward network to further enhance the output features.
-Extensive experiments conducted on two multivariate time series tasks and eight datasets fully validated the effectiveness of our proposed HGTS-Former.
-The source code will be released on \url{https://github.com/Event-AHU/Time_Series_Analysis}.
+Extensive experiments on multiple representative time series analysis tasks and public datasets fully validated the effectiveness of our proposed HGTS-Former.
+Moreover, we present EAST-ELM640, a large-scale time series dataset for Edge-Localized Mode (ELM) recognition in nuclear fusion, on which we achieve state-of-the-art performance.
+The source code will be released on \url{https://github.com/Event-AHU/Time_Series_Analysis}